-Patient Preparation: High concentrations of gadolinium, iodine, and barium are known to interfere with most metals tests.
-If gadolinium-, iodine-, or barium-containing contrast media has been administered, a specimen should not be collected for at least 96 hours.
+Patient Preparation: High concentrations of gadolinium, iodine, and barium are known to interfere with most metal tests.
+If gadolinium-, iodine, or barium-containing contrast media has been administered, a specimen should not be collected for 96 hours.

 Collection Container/Tube: 6-mL Plain, royal blue-top Vacutainer plastic trace element blood collection tube

 Submission Container/Tube: 7-mL Mayo metal-free, screw-capped, polypropylene vial

 1. Allow the specimen to clot for 30 minutes; then centrifuge the specimen to separate serum from the cellular fraction.
 Serum must be removed from cellular fraction within 4 hours of specimen collection.
 Avoid hemolysis.

 2. Remove the stopper.
 Carefully pour specimen into a Mayo metal-free, polypropylene vial, avoiding transfer of the cellular components of blood.
 Do not insert a pipet into the serum to accomplish transfer, and do not ream the specimen with a wooden stick to assist with serum transfer.